eleurent/nature-go/README.md

 ## Summary

-Inspired by Pokemon go, this app is an augmented reality game about discovering observing wildlife.
+Inspired by Pokemon Go, this app is an augmented reality game about discovering and observing wildlife.
-The universe / mood revolves around being a young naturalist in the 19th century, doing fieldwork in botany and zoology (ornithology specifically).
+The universe / mood revolves around playing a young naturalist in the 19th century, doing fieldwork in botany, ornithology / zoology.

 - **Discovering species**: when hiking, the player photographs wildlife, and pictures are sent to an identification API (e.g. PlantNet, Merlin Bird ID).
 - **Collecting observations**: observations are gathered in an herbarium and an ornithology logbook.
+- **Studying/Researching**: collecting enough observations enables to *study* a species, by answering trivia questions or taking identification exams.

 ## Graphic style